 Extreme caution has been taken in placing investments to ensure security of funds rather than rate of return.
 The use of deposit accounts with high rated or nationalised banks and AAA rated money market funds has enabled reasonable returns in a low interest rate environment.
-In the period 1st April to 30 June 2013 the average rate of return achieved on average principal available was 0.85%.
+In the period 1st April to 30th September 2013 the average rate of return achieved on average principal available was 0.75%.
 This compares with an average seven day deposit (7 day libid) rate of 0.36%.

-The Authority had investments of £19.3m as at 30 June 2013, (most of which is due to the carry forward of £17.4m of investments from 2012/13):
+The Authority had investments of £29.1m as at 30 September 2013, (most of which is due to the carry forward of £17.4m of investments from 2012/13 and the receipt of £19m firefighter pension grant in July 2013):